Psychoanalysis

 Maya Angelou

-We all have our own unique story; and we all deserve it to be heard in a safe space, without judgment.
-I have a profound respect for the courage it takes to enter a potentially vulnerable space and reflect on oneself.
+We all carry a unique and deeply personal story; and we all deserve to have it heard in a space that feels safe, honest and free of judgment.
+I have a profound respect for the courage it takes to turn inward, to sit with oneself, and to begin the work of self-discovery.